RogerSelwyn/AICO_HomeLINK/docs/index.md

 If you have environment devices (Ei1020 and Ei1025) installed, then you may optionally enable Insight sensors.
 These will display the level of various types of risk as a percentage.

 ### MQTT
-If you wish to receive alerts via MQTT (the base integration will update every 30 seconds) to give you quicker notification of alerts, then please follow the instructions here - [MQTT Setup](mqtt.md#setup-and-configuration).
+If you wish to receive alerts via MQTT (the base integration will update every 30 seconds) to give you quicker notification of alerts and readings, then please follow the instructions here - [MQTT Setup](mqtt.md#setup-and-configuration).